pierpaolo28/sapiensLink/README.md

 After you install any Python package, use `pip freeze > requirements.txt`.

-If you need to install any missing package someone else might have added since your last contribution, then use: `pip install -r requirements.txt`.
+If you need to install any missing package someone else might have added since your last contribution, then use: `pip install -r requirements/all.txt`.

 Once finished developing use: `deactivate`.